NVIDIA/aistore/docs/getting_started.md

 Depending on your Linux distribution, you may or may not have `gcc`, `sysstat`, and/or `attr` packages.

-The capability called [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), or xattrs, is a long time POSIX legacy and is supported by all mainstream filesystems with no exceptions.
-Unfortunately, extended attributes (xattrs) may not always be enabled (by the Linux distribution you are using) in the Linux kernel configurations - the fact that can be easily found out by running `setfattr` command.
+The capability called [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), or `xattrs`, is a long time POSIX legacy supported by all mainstream filesystems with no exceptions.
+Unfortunately, `xattrs` may not always be enabled in the Linux kernel configurations - the fact that can be easily found out by running `setfattr` command.

 > If disabled, please make sure to enable xattrs in your Linux kernel configuration.